Pashko Vasa: League of Prizren Organization

 Despite his functions on behalf of the Porte, Pashko Vasa never forgot his Albanian homeland.
 In the autumn of 1877 he became a founding member of the Central Committee for the Defence of the Rights of the Albanian People in Istanbul which was a group of Albanian intelligentsia advocating for the territorial integrity and unity of Albanian inhabited areas in the Ottoman Empire.
-As a member of the Committee he met during mid March with British ambassador Austen Henry Layard in Istanbul and urged that Albanian inhabited territories not be given to newly independent Slavic states.
-Through his contacts at the Committee, he also participated in the organization of the League of Prizren in 1878.
+As a member of the Committee he met during mid-March with British ambassador Austen Henry Layard in Istanbul and urged that Albanian inhabited territories not be given to newly independent Slavic states.
+Through his contacts on the Committee, he also participated in the organization of the League of Prizren in 1878.
 He was probably the author of the Memorandum on Albanian Autonomy which had his signature alongside those of other Albanian notables and the document was submitted to the British Embassy in Constantinople.
-Vasa favoured the unification of Albanian inhabited vilayets or provinces into a single vilayet of Albania within the Ottoman empire and having a "compact and strong organisation" with Albanian participation in its public administration.
+Vasa favoured the unification of Albanian-inhabited vilayets or provinces into a single vilayet of Albania within the Ottoman empire and having a "compact and strong organisation" with Albanian participation in its public administration.

 Creation of the Albanian alphabet

 Vasa as a member of the Committee for Defending Albanian Rights was appointed along with Sami Frashëri, Jani Vreto and Hasan Tahsini to create an Albanian alphabet which by 19 March 1879 the group approved Frashëri's 36 letter alphabet consisting mostly of Latin characters.
 As such Vasa published a 16-page brochure entitled L'alphabet Latin appliqué à la langue albanaise, Constantinople 1878 (The Latin alphabet applied to the Albanian language).
-Vasa expressed support of an alphabet of purely Latin characters.
-He was also a member of the Society for the Publication of Albanian Writings, founded in Constantinople on October 12, 1879, to promote the printing and distribution of the Albanian-language books.
+Vasa expressed support for an alphabet of purely Latin characters.
+He was also a member of the Society for the Publication of Albanian Writings, founded in Constantinople on 12 October 1879, to promote the printing and distribution of the Albanian-language books.

 Governor of Lebanon

-Sultan Abdulhamid II appointed Vasa as Mutessarıf of Mount Lebanon on June 18, 1882, a post reserved by international treaty for a Catholic of Ottoman nationality after the civil unrest and French occupation of 1860.
+Sultan Abdulhamid II appointed Vasa as Mutessarıf of Mount Lebanon on 18 June 1882, a post reserved by international treaty for a Catholic of Ottoman nationality after the civil unrest and French occupation of 1860.
 While in Lebanon as governor, Vasa continued his work for Albanianism by publishing books on Albania in French and other publications on the Albanian language.
 In his post as Mutassarıf, he was initially more willing to accept French consular authority, but over his nine years in office, he came to distrust both the French Consul and the Maronite Clergy, who closely guarded their privileges.
 This earned him accusations of corruption, in association with his son-in-law and deputy Kupelyan Effendi.
-Nevertheless, he remained in office until his death in Beirut after a long illness on June 29, 1892.
+Nevertheless, he remained in office until his death in Beirut after a long illness on 29 June 1892.

-In 1978, the centenary of the League of Prizren, his remains were transferred from the Lebanon back to a modest grave in Shkodra.
+In 1978, the centenary of the League of Prizren, his remains were transferred from Lebanon back to a modest grave in Shkodra.